mojishoki/DRL-Multi-Agent-Collaboration-Competition-P3/README.md

 ---

 # Instructions
 The implementation here is for Windows (64-bit).
 For each agent (DDPG, PPO, MADDPG, MAPPO), start from the `_main.ipynb` file in their respective folder.

-To run the agent locally, you need to install unity ml-agents 0.4.
-You can find it [here](https://github.com/Unity-Technologies/ml-agents/tree/0.4.0b).
+To run the agent locally, first you need to install unity ml-agents 0.4.
+You can find it [here](https://github.com/Unity-Technologies/ml-agents/tree/0.4.0b); Clone it and go to the `python` folder and run `python setup.py`.

+Now, after cloning our repository, activate the ml-agents environment by running `activate ml-agents`, go to the repository folder and run `pip install -r requirements.txt`.

-We work with the environment which is in `Tennis_Windows_x86_64`.
+Here, we work with the environment which is in `Tennis_Windows_x86_64`.
 The optional part of the project (not done yet) can be used by setting `file_name=../Soccer_Windows_x86_64/Soccer.exe` in the first block of each `_main.ipynb` file.
 If you have an operating system other than Windows (64-bit), you can download the environment for your OS using the links provided further below.

 ---